blafr103/ceg3585-data-communications-networking/README.md

 # CEG3585 - Introduction to Data Communications and Networking

-Coursework for **CEG3585** at the University of Ottawa: labs and assignments spanning the physical, data link, and network layers of the OSI reference model.
+Coursework for **CEG3585** at the University of Ottawa, 2023: labs and assignments spanning the physical, data link, and network layers of the OSI reference model.

 ## Course scope